Steps of the eviction process in West Virginia:

 The summons must be served on the tenant before the hearing, by anyone over the age of 18 who isn’t part of the case via one of the following methods:

-- Giving a copy to the tenant in person;
+- Giving a copy to the tenant in person

-- Publishing a copy of the summons and complaint (only if all other methods fail).
+- Publishing a copy of the summons and complaint (only if all other methods fail)

 If the summons is not served on the tenant within 120 days, the eviction action may be dismissed, and the landlord will need to begin the process all over again.

-Step 3: Court Holds Hearing & Issues Judgment
+Step 3: Court Holds Hearing and Issues Judgment

-The eviction hearing will be scheduled for 5-10 judicial days after the date the landlord requests a hearing.
+The eviction hearing will be scheduled for 5-10 days after the date the landlord requests a hearing.

-If the tenant chooses to file a response to the complaint, it must be done within five days of receiving the summons; however, the tenant is not required to file an answer to attend the hearing.
+If the tenant chooses to file a response to the complaint, it must be done within 5 days of receiving the summons; however, the tenant is not required to file an answer to attend the hearing.

 If the case is heard in Magistrate Court, either the landlord or tenant could request that the case be “removed” to the Circuit Court, if the amount of past-due rent or other damages is over a set dollar amount.
 This could add another 7-10 days to the process.